John Steel (drummer): Ownership of Animals name

 In 2008, an adjudicator determined that John Steel owned "The Animals" name in Britain, by virtue of a trademark registration Steel had made in relation to the name.
 Eric Burdon had objected to the trademark registration, arguing that Burdon personally embodied any goodwill associated with the Animals name.
 Burdon's argument was rejected, in part based on the fact that he had billed himself as "Eric Burdon and the Animals" as early as 1967, thus separating the goodwill associated with his own name from that of the band.

-In 2013 Eric Burdon won an appeal, making him the owner of the Animals name.
+In 2013, Eric Burdon won an appeal, allowing both to use the Animals name.